 The measles virus is very contagious and can cause serious complications, such as pneumonia and encephalitis.
 If you were born after 1966 and you or your child have not been immunised with two documented doses of Measles, Mumps and Rubella (MMR) vaccine, you are eligible to receive a free dose.

-Council provides free immunisation clinics for eligible residents.
+Council provides a free immunisation service through community clinics for eligible residents.

 For a list of clinic locations and times, contact Council.
 Bookings are generally not required.